 Diabetes In Dogs: What You Need To Know To Keep Your Pet Healthy And Happy

 This is a mix of meat, bones and leafy, green vegetables.
-Feed your dog about 50-65% of raw or cooked meat, another 10-25% of cooked bones.
-The ultimate treatment of reversing your dog’s diabetes to the point where no insulin is needed is not discovered yet, but the reality may be not as far off as we think.
+Feed your dog about 50-65% raw or cooked meat, another 10-25% cooked bones.
+Non-diabetic dogs should eat once a day.

-A study in the Diabetes journal in Spain used gene therapy to put dogs in remission with type one diabetes. . .
+A study published in the Diabetes journal in Spain used gene therapy to put dogs in remission with type one diabetes. . . .